httpoxy/httpoxy-org/index.md

 fastcgi_param HTTP_PROXY "";
 ```

-In FastCGI configurations, PHP and "[simple CGI](https://www.nginx.com/resources/wiki/start/topics/examples/simplecgi/)"
-are vulnerable (but many other languages that use Nginx FastCGI are not).
-There's no use for that header, though,
+In FastCGI configurations, PHP is vulnerable (but many other languages that use Nginx FastCGI are not).
-so you _may as well block it anyway_.

 ### Apache/mod_cgi {#mitigate-apache}